Definition of Bronchogenic Carcinoma

 The different carcinogens in tobacco smoke are believed to result in multiple insults to the cell DNA until DNA repair mechanisms fail to cope with the degree of repeated hits.
 Once this happens, patients develop bronchogenic carcinoma.

 The clinical presentation of bronchogenic carcinoma is highly dependent on the location of the tumor and the histological type.
-Cough is the most common presenting symptom, hence any change in the character or severity of cough in a smoker is always a red alarm for possible lung cancer.
+A cough is the most common presenting symptom; hence any change in the character or severity of a cough in a smoker is always a red alarm for possible lung cancer.

 Patients can also complain of anorexia and weight loss, chest pain, shortness of breath and hemoptysis.
 Secondary bacterial infection of the lung tissue that is distal to an obstructed bronchiole can be a presentation of bronchogenic carcinoma.